 Board Vice Chair

-Jim is an architect and small business owner and has lived in San Marcos for over 40 years.
-After serving in the United States Marine Corp, Jim attended Palomar College while working locally.
-Jim continued his education at California State Polytechnic University (Cal Poly, Pomona).
-He was a San Marcos Planning Commissioner for 14 years, past president of the San Marcos Chamber of Commerce, Boys & Girls Club of San Marcos and Palomar College Foundation.
-During these past years Jim has been a community volunteer on various San Marcos City task force and community projects.
+Jim Hernandez represents the Vallecitos Water District.
+He has been on EWA’s Board since 2013 and is currently on the Capital Improvement Committee.
+Mr. Hernandez is an architect and small business owner, and has lived in San Marcos for over 40 years.
+After serving in the United States Marine Corp, he attended Palomar College and then continued his education at California State Polytechnic University (Cal Poly Pomona).
+Mr. Hernandez was a San Marcos Planning Commissioner for 14 years and past president of the San Marcos Chamber of Commerce, Boys & Girls Club of San Marcos, and Palomar College Foundation.